 There are many low-cost solutions to these problems.
 Powering EMO circuits from 24 VDC instead of 24 VAC, de-rating power supplies or choosing SEMI F47 certified power supplies, inserting time delays or just a small software changes might help to solve a problem.
 Yet another common equipment failure mechanism involves some obscure sequence of events.
 For example, a voltage sag is applied to the equipment, and its main contactor opens with a bang.
 But further investigation reveals that a small relay connected in series with the main contactor coil actually opened, because it received an open relay contact from a stray water sensor.
 That sensor, in turn, opened because its small 24 VDC. supply output dropped to 18V during the voltage sag.
 (In this case, the solution is an inexpensive bulk capacitor across the 24 VDC supply.)

 SEMI F47 was updated in 2006 and the latest version is officially called SEMI F47-0706.
 It will be harmonized with IEC 61000-4-34 which is the respective international Voltage Sag Immunity standard.
-A new revision will come up around 2011.

 With the ever-increasing use of sophisticated controls and equipment in industrial, commercial, institutional, and governmental facilities, the continuity, reliability, and quality of electrical service has become extremely crucial to many power users.
 The power hardly gets better in the future, so the ultimate goal for any product manufacturer is to make its product immune to voltage sags.